-The Leopardi Centre has dedicated study space on the third floor of the Ashley Building, within the Department of Modern Languages: Italian Studies (R17 on the Campus Map).
+The Leopardi Centre has dedicated study space on the third floor of the Ashley Building, within the Department of Modern Languages (R17 on the Campus Map).

 It has a growing library of publications relating to Leopardi and the eighteenth and nineteenth centuries which complement the extensive holdings in the University’s Main Library.

 The Centre also stores important relevant CD-ROMs, including Letteratura Italiana Zanichelli (LIZ), Tutte le opere (Lexis) and the recent fully searchable critical edition of the Zibaldone, including a page-by-page facsimile of the manuscript, edited by Ceragioli and Ballerini.

 The University’s Special Collections, which move to new purpose-built premises in autumn 2010, possess a number of first, early and rare editions relating to Leopardi, including a precious signed copy of the 1831 edition of the Canti (the first edition of Leopardi’s poems to bear what will become the canonical title).

 A copy of the entire run of Antologia on microfiche, and one of the country’s largest collections of Baskerville and Bodoni imprints of the eighteenth and early nineteenth centuries, are also some of the Main Library’s most valued possessions.
 For certain research topics, the Leopardi Centre and Main Library holdings can be supplemented by those of the Barber Institute of Fine Arts.
 Further afield, both the main relevant libraries of the University of Oxford (the Bodleian and the Taylorian Institute) and the British Library and other London libraries are within easy reach; inter-library loan arrangements are in place.